 A Nara Kintetsu taxi

 Nara Kintetsu (奈良近鉄) is the biggest taxi company in Nara with a reputation for polite and reliable service.
-This company accepts the following international credit cards: VISA, Mastercard, JCB, American Express, Diners Club International, and Nicos.
+This company accepts cash, credit cards, QR code payments, transport IC cards, GO app payments, and taxi tickets.
+Major credit cards accepted include Visa, Mastercard, JCB, American Express, Diners Club International, and Nicos.

 Japanese Website: http://www.narakintaxi.co.jp/